How to Use the Command 'swc' (with examples)

 Explanation:

-: The path to the output file where the transpiled code will be saved.
+: This option designates the file where the transpiled code should be written.

 Use case 4: Transpile a specified input directory and output to a specific directory